Stewardship at Westwood –”We make a living by what we get; we make a life by what we give.”

 It is up to each of us, as part of our faith community, to contribute as much as we can and how we can.

-The proposed budget for 2019 – 2020 has an overall increase of 1.9%.
-It maintains current programs and includes a 2.9% increase (Alberta’s inflation rate) for staff.
+The proposed budget for 2020 – 2021 totals only slightly higher than last.
+It maintains current programs and includes a 2.2% increase (Alberta’s inflation rate) for staff.
 Some areas of expenditure will be able to hold the line, with no budgeted increase.
 Others (e.g. our building) will likely have some significant expenses next year.
+We expect a shift on the revenue side of our equation, however.
+Our space has not been rented as regularly this past year, and we cannot predict that it will improve next year.
+Therefore, we will need an increase in other revenue (mostly contributions) to make up for the expected shortfall in rentals.

-Westwood continues to move forward, however slowly it may seem, in offering a Welcoming Accessible Space.
+Westwood continues to move forward in offering a Welcoming Accessible Space.
 In recent years, we have moved from entirely volunteer driven grounds maintenance to a partly paid/partly volunteer model.
 A significant proportion of our office administrator’s time is spent looking after the rental of our building and paying the utility and other bills.
-Even without a mortgage, it still costs us about $30,000 annually to maintain our building and grounds, keep the lights on, and save a bit for emergent situations such as this past year’s foundation repair.
+Even without a mortgage, it still costs us about $30,000 annually to maintain our building and grounds, keep the lights on, and save a bit for emergent situations such as this year’s furnace and water heater replacement.

 Although we are self-governing and self-determining, Westwood is a member of a national group of UU congregations.
 Our Unitarian Universalist Connections provide us with advice, buying & investing power, shared resources, and opportunities to support the work of our volunteers through conferences and workshops.